 These are all less than 3 mm long.
 They live beneath stones, in the soil and in caves worldwide, but mainly in tropical and sub-tropical regions, and always where there is high humidity.
 There are 82 species worldwide that have been described so far, and they range in size from 0.65 - 2.8 mm.

 Their exoskeleton is thin and pale-coloured or colourless.
-The pedipalps are used in walking, but the first pair of legs are used as "feelers", and are held off the ground when walking (see Koenenia sp. on the left).
+The pedipalps are used in walking, but the first pair of legs are used as "feelers", and are held off the ground when walking (see Koenenia sp. above).
 They have no eyes.
 The flagellum is mulit-segmented with long setae.
 It has 14 or 15 segments , each segment with 6 - 8 setae.

 The females lay relatively large eggs, and only 1 - 4 are laid at a time.